VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/PrintHeads/Vz-Print Head Alu-CF/MGN9 version/Direct Drive/Sherpa Mini/README.md

-# Orbiter mounts the same as LGX lite from the bottom using a printed adapter plate:
+# Sherpa mini mounts the same as LGX lite from the bottom using a printed adapter plate:

 - 2x M3 6mm Ultra low profiles - bottom screws
 - 2x M3 10mm (can be socket or button head too) - top screws